Visualization of Labeled Mixed-featured Datasets: Methodology

-For even moderate dimensions ($p\!>\!10$), displaying many anchor points is not helpful even after factoring in the benefits of going to 3D.
-Also our placement of equi-spaced anchor points is built upon not inducing spurious positive correlations in the display, and therefore using coordinates that do not, as far as possible, induce positive correlations in the display.
+With the machinery for GDT in place, we now investigate methods for summarizing labeled high-dimensional data with mixed features.
+For even moderate dimensions ($p\!>\!10$), displaying many coordinates is not helpful even after factoring in the benefits of going to 3D.
 So we project our high-dimensional datasets into a lower-dimensional space such that the projected coordinates are almost uncorrelated.
 A common approach to finding uncorrelated projections is Principal Components Analysis (PCA) that finds the mutually orthogonal projections summarizing a proportion of the total variance in the data.
 We propose using PCA for unlabeled data.
 For labeled data, approaches beyond PCA that exploit class labels~\citep{korenandcarmel04} are desired.
 Our objective is to find an approach that preserves the distinctiveness of group labels when finding projections while also preserving, in the display, the inherent variability in the dataset.
 We develop Max-Ratio Projections (MRPs) of the data that maximizes separation between groups (in projected space) relative to its total variability.
 We discuss obtaining these projections next.

 \paragraph{\bf Directions that Maximize Between-Group Variance} Given a labeled dataset, we find a linear subspace such that the groups are well-separated when the data are projected along this subspace.
 Let $\bv_1, \bv_2,\ldots, \bv_{k}$ be $k$ uncorrelated direction vectors spanning the linear subspace.
 In order to separate the groups, we want to project the data to each $\bv_j$ such that the ratio of the projected between-group sum of squares and the total corrected sum of squares is maximized (equivalently, the ratio of the projected within-group sums of squares and the total corrected sum of squares is minimized).